MAshrafM/ITIMobarmg/README.md

 ## Object Oriented Programming Track

 - L01: Introduction
-> - Content(Abstraction Encapsulation, Polymorphorphism,  Inheritance)
+> - Content(Abstraction Encapsulation, Polymorphism,  Inheritance)
 > - *class*
 >  Make Every class in a seperate file.
 >  Do not set public on a prop. use setter/getter